hoodedfiji/Canadian-Experimental-Film-Preservation-Archive/docs/collection-scope.md

 - Indigenous cinema
 - contemporary experimental works

-The collection is curated for educational purposes and continues to expand.
+The collection is curated for educational purposes and continues to expand